Managing Your Farmer Rancher Grant

 For Farmer Rancher grants, funds will be disbursed as follows: grant recipients receive 50% of the grant to start their project.
 They receive an additional 35% after submitting a satisfactory progress report, and they receive the remaining 15% upon completion of the project.
 The final payment is a reimbursement.

-- We require annual reports each year and a final report 60 days after the project ends.
-For Farmer Rancher, we require annual reports each year and a final report on or before the project end date.
+- We require annual reports each year and a final report on or before the project's end date.

 - We will not make a final payment until all reports are submitted.